LeonKraim/Furi-Custom-Music-Mod/README.md

 https://github.com/LeonKraim/Furi-Custom-Music-Mod/releases

-Each release has 3 files:
+Each release has 2 files:

 - FuriMusicMod.zip.
 The mod itself.
   The install guide is below.
 - FuriMusicPackMaker.exe.
 The pack maker.
   It has ffmpeg inside, so no separate ffmpeg install is needed.
-- FuriMusicMod-Source.zip.
-The source code of the mod and the pack maker.
-  The source code is free software.
-  Read the file LICENSE.md for the terms.

 ## What You Need